ibm-cloud-docs/Registry/registry_private.md

 To connect to {{site.data.keyword.cloud_notm}} services over a private network, you must be able to access the classic infrastructure and you must enable [virtual routing and forwarding](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) (VRF) and connectivity to service endpoints for your account.
 You must also have a billable account.
 {: shortdesc}

-To enable your {{site.data.keyword.cloud_notm}} account to use virtual routing and forwarding (VRF) and service endpoints, see [Setting up service endpoints](/docs/resources?topic=resources-private-network-endpoints).
+To enable your {{site.data.keyword.cloud_notm}} account to use virtual routing and forwarding (VRF) and service endpoints, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).

 ### Considerations
 {: #registry_private_images_considerations}